The LHCb upgrade I: Vertex locator

 The electronic components of the system are located in three places: on the detector module, immediately outside the \Velo vacuum vessel and off detector, with dedicated cabling running between them.
-An overview of the system is shown in Fig.~\ref{fig:velo_elec_overview}.
+An overview of the system is shown in figure~\ref{fig:velo_elec_overview}.

-The \velopix \Asic~\cite{poikela2015} reads the analogue signals from the sensor and sends binary hit data in \Acr{spp} (see Sect.~\ref{sec:velo:velopix}) over serial links at rates up to 5.12\gbps per link.
-Serial data routing as well as distribution of clock, control and power is managed on the \Fend by hybrid circuits (Sect.~\ref{sec:velo:hybrids}).
-The serial data from the hybrids is transmitted out of the secondary vacuum on high-speed serial links, through a vacuum feedthrough board to the \Acr{opb}, see Sect.~\ref{sec:velo:opb}, mounted on the exterior of the vacuum vessel.
+The \velopix \Asic~\cite{poikela2015} reads the analogue signals from the sensor and sends binary hit data in \Acr{spp} (see section~\ref{sec:velo:velopix}) over serial links at rates up to 5.12\gbps per link.
+Serial data routing as well as distribution of clock, control and power is managed on the \Fend by hybrid circuits (section~\ref{sec:velo:hybrids}).
+The serial data from the hybrids is transmitted out of the secondary vacuum on high-speed serial links, through a vacuum feedthrough board to the \Acr{opb}, see section~\ref{sec:velo:opb}, mounted on the exterior of the vacuum vessel.
 The control signals to and from the \Fend are transmitted on identical serial links.
 The low and high voltage is supplied through the same vacuum feedthrough board to separate cables.
-The temperature monitoring (Sect.~\ref{sec:velo:tempmoni}) is routed through the data flex cables and the \Acr{opb}.
+The temperature monitoring (section~\ref{sec:velo:tempmoni}) is routed through the data flex cables and the \Acr{opb}.

-Through optical links, the \Acr{opb} transmits the data to the \Tellfourty data acquisition cards (Sect.~\ref{sec:velo:daq}) whilst receiving control signals from the \Solfourty readout supervisor.
+Through optical links, the \Acr{opb} transmits the data to the \Tellfourty data acquisition cards (section~\ref{sec:velo:daq}) whilst receiving control signals from the \Solfourty readout supervisor.
 The \Tellfourty and \Solfourty boards are located in the \Daq server rooms in the data centre, which requires over 300\m of optical fibre.
 The high and low voltage supplies are located in the electronics barracks in the \lhcb cavern, requiring about $60\m$ of cable.